jkwakman/Open-Cookie-Database/README.md

 - Preferences (also known as functionality)
 - Analytics (also known as performance or statistics)
 - Marketing (also known as tracking or social media)

-You can also visit: https://cookiedatabase.org/function-and-purpose-of-cookies/ to know more.